Are you interested in stock trading for beginners? Curious about what strategies top traders use?

 - 4 Types of Stock Trading

 Since this is stock trading for beginners, let’s start at the very beginning.
-What is stock trading, anyway?
+What’s stock trading, anyway?

 When many people think of the stock market, they imagine something that’s not quite trading.
 Like Warren Buffett buying stock in a massive company and sitting on it for years, collecting dividends as the company grows.
 That’s NOT trading — it’s investing.

 Penny stock trading refers specifically to trading low-priced stocks.
-In spite of the name, a penny stock is actually any stock below $5 per share.
+They don’t have to be literally pennies — a penny stock is actually any stock below $5 per share.

 These are typically small companies.
 They might have just a few products, or they might be in an emerging industry.

-This is important: many of these companies will eventually fail.
-Unlike a large-cap company, you won’t invest your money for years and years and hope for a return.
+This is important: Many of these companies will eventually fail.
+Unlike a large-cap company, you won’t invest your money for years and years, hoping for a return.

 Penny stock trading is not investing.
-It’s typically a short-term strategy that allows you to potentially profit from the volatility of fast-moving low-priced stocks.
+It’s a short-term strategy that allows you to potentially profit from the volatility of fast-moving, low-priced stocks.

-It also has a greater potential to grow your account quickly, as opposed to buying slow-moving large-cap stocks.
+I think it also has greater potential to grow your account quickly, as opposed to buying slow-moving, large-cap stocks.
+That’s if you come educated and prepared.

-In the penny stock trading world, it’s not uncommon to see a stock move 20%–100% or more in a week, or even within a day.
-If you can consistently catch just a part of some of these moves, it’s not hard to see how it could potentially grow your account quickly.
+In the penny stock trading world, it’s not uncommon to see a stock move 20%, 100%, or more in a week, or even within a day.
+If you can consistently catch just a part of some of these moves, it’s not hard to see how it could grow your account quickly.

 If you’re willing to learn the right strategy, develop your discipline, and watch the right stocks, penny stocks could be a great niche for you … just ask any of my top students.*